Nested Sampling

 Nested Sampling Visualization

-The main plot shows the joint posterior \(\pi(\theta_1, \theta_2)\) with darker regions indicating higher probability.
+The main plot shows the joint posterior density \(\pi(\theta_1, \theta_2)\) with darker regions indicating higher density.
 Blue points show the current live points (actively sampling), and red points show dead points (discarded) that contribute to the evidence calculation.
 Watch how live points progressively contract toward higher-likelihood regions.

 Joint Posterior Distribution π(θ₁, θ₂)